 - The Handsy Father-In-Law: All women of legal age have learned to carefully avoid the unwanted affection of the Handsy Father-In-Law.
 The hugs are a little too long, and his watchful eyes stare below the neck during conversations.
 Watch out for swift pat on the posterior as you walk past your husband’s recliner that he has claimed as his own.

 - The Country Cousin: No family would be complete without a cousin who lives out in the boonies and just doesn’t quite have the social graces of everyone else.
 The Country Cousin brings a can of bacon flavored spray cheese and crackers for an appetizer.
 He makes cracks about the “sissy beer” (the local brewed porter your husband prefers) and cracks open a can of lite American beer from the cooler in the cab of his pickup truck.

 - The Self Righteous Academic: This guest could be an uncle, a cousin, or your college age son’s new girlfriend, or your sister’s second husband.
 The Self Righteous Academic uses obscure references from Victorian literature to discuss current events and doesn’t seem to notice when everyone else stares back with befuddled expressions on their faces.
 Brings wine requiring a 20 minute description (that tastes like the $8 bottle you bought at Trader Joes.)

-- The Foreign Friend: Maybe it’s Javier from work, or Abdel from your husband’s pick-up soccer game, or Annika from spin class, we all have friends from other countries with no family close by that we invite to Thanksgiving.
-They are polite, they bring gifts, and they sit smiling hesitantly as our crazy mother enunciates loudly at them-even though their English is probably, in reality, better than hers.
-We want these people to feel welcome and not alone on the holidays (so why do we let our crazy families near them!)
+- The Foreign Friend: We all have friends from other countries with no family close by that we invite to Thanksgiving.
+They are polite, they bring gifts, and they sit smiling hesitantly as our crazy mother enunciates loudly at them-even though their English is better than hers.
+We want our friends to feel welcome and not alone on the holidays (so why do we let our crazy families near them!)